November 22, 2024

 • Don’t text and drive.
 Put your phone away when you’re in the car.

-• Babies should be rear-facing as long as possible, until at least age 2.
+• Babies should be rear-facing as long as possible until age 2.

 • Check that your car seat is installed correctly.

-• Ensure the harness fits properly to best protect your child.
+• Ensure the harness fits properly to protect your child best.

 • Make sure older children and adults wear a seatbelt every time.

 The holidays bring added risks from both inside and outside of your home.
-But with a little knowledge and diligence you can help you and your family have a safe and happy holiday season.
+But with some knowledge and diligence, you can be sure you and your family have a safe and happy holiday season.

 Related